Nirelko/wasos/README.md

 # Wasos
-A site that helps you find the best price for size at of Asos products (Currently supports only shoes).
+A site that helps you find the best price for size at of Asos products.